 If you are thinking of visiting the northern islands, you should look into staying in Klaksvik for a few nights.
 There are no hotels here though, just some privately-rented accommodation.
 The earlier mentioned Hotel Nord in Viðareiði might be a good option too.

 Gjaargardur Guesthouse in Gjogv, in Gøtugjógv Log House, or Hotel Runavík are all good options for exploring Eysturoy island and could also be ok for the northern islands.
 Well, it’s closer than driving there from Torshavn anyway.
 However, since the opening of the new Eysturoy tunnel, the driving times to Torshavn have been seriously shortened.
 So you can now easier visit the northeastern islands as a day trip from Torshavn.

 If you want to visit Mykines and the main attractions of the Vagar island and not have to drive too much, then you should look for accommodation on Vagar island.
-It’s also the best place to stay if you have an early departure or a late incoming flight, because the international airport is located here.
+It’s also the best place to stay if you have an early departure or a late incoming flight because the international airport is located here.
 In that case, check out accommodation options in Sorvagur and also in Sandvagur.
 While the choice of accommodation isn’t great, it might be worth it location-wise.

 If you are planning to visit any other islands that are not connected by bridges and tunnels or easy boat connections, you should look into accommodations on those islands.
 Just keep in mind that the choices are very limited.
-You may want to check Airbnb for those islands or take a look at everything that is available by zooming in on the island of your choice on this accommodation map on Booking.com.

 While you can see the main highlights of the Faroe Islands in 4 to 7 days, staying a few days longer gives you an opportunity to visit more remote islands and also do some hiking.
 Even if you are only interested in the ‘musts’, we recommend at least 4-5 days in the Faroe Islands.